Swapnaroop2001/Portfolio-Website/README.md

 - JavaScript: for adding interactivity and dynamic features.

 ## Deployment
-Hosted the website on platforms like GitHub Pages or Netlify for easy accessibility and sharing.
+Hosted the website on platform like GitHub Pages for easy accessibility and sharing.

 ## Conclusion
 This personal portfolio website served as a showcase of skills and accomplishments, providing a professional and engaging platform for potential employers or collaborators to learn more.
-The use of modern technologies ensured a smooth and visually appealing user experience, reflecting commitment to staying current in the ever-evolving field of web development.
+The use of modern technologies ensured a smooth and visually appealing user experience, reflecting the commitment to staying current in the ever-evolving field of web development.